Jilson Dove: Life and work

 It was in the 1830s that Dove turned to slave-trading on a continuing basis, although he continued to engage in other work.
 He was a third-ward constable for the District of Columbia Police Department in 1832, a salaried job that paid $50 a year.
-In February and March of 1833 U.S. Senator Henry Clay paid Dove to drive Clay's cattle from Kentucky to Pennsylvania.
+In February and March 1833 U.S. Senator Henry Clay paid Dove to drive Clay's cattle from Kentucky to Pennsylvania.
 In 1832 a Welsh newspaper reprinted several slave-trade ads from the Washington Intelligencer, including one of Washington Robey's, and commented that they would be read with "astonishment and disgust."
 The first listed was placed by Jilson Dove and stated "Money !
 Money !
 Money !— I wish to purchase from twenty to thirty likely young Negroes of both sexes from twelve to twenty-five years of age.
 For all or part I will give more money than anyone in Washington City or Montgomery County, Md.
 Apply to the subscriber near the corner of the 13th and E streets Nov 24 JILSON DOVE."
 In 1833, Dove was working out of the Hendley Tavern and was willing to trade houses for "servants," which was one of the polite euphemisms for slaves.
 In Slave-Trading in the Old South (1931), historian Frederic Bancroft wrote that: "Jilson Dove, probably a real estate agent, wished 'to purchase from forty to fifty Negroes of both sexes, from the age of twelve to twenty-five', and to give in exchange two two-story brick houses in the business part of Washington.
 Obviously he was agent for some interstate trader when he later 'wanted immediately from 25 to 30 negroes of both sexes'.
 As this was more than the District was likely to supply, it was an appeal to Maryland and Virginia.
 The trading in District slaves—which was relatively slight, spasmodic and carried on chiefly by agents—also comprised, of course, sales to settle estates, collect debts and pay for fines and jail fees".
 The Journal of Negro History observed that "in 1837 Jilson Dove, in an advertisement in the National Intelligencer, offered his services as an agent to secure for the people of the District of Columbia servants for their own use, also to dispose of those servants whom the owners desired to be kept in the District".
 Historian Steven Deyle commented on this, writing that slave traders "adjusted their practices to cater to their customers' (and society's) paternalistic tastes...Many made direct appeals to owners' paternalistic sensibilities...Some even appeared to specialize in this market.
 Most of Jilson Dove's notices were for purchases in the interregional trade, but during the summer of 1837 he offered 'his services as an agent to the citizens of Washington to furnish them with servants for their own use.
 Persons wishing to sell their servants, to remain in this place, will please give me a call, as I can at all times get them a good home'."
 In 1838 Dove was offering to trade land in Illinois for "negroes".
 That year he apparently traded out of Lloyd's Steamboat Hotel on Seventh Street "opposite the Center Market House".
 In 1839 he offered a house and lot in exchange for valuable servants.
 As the decade turned, Dove began working as a slave trader from a location on Pennsylvania Avenue.